fbnlsr/my-website/src/en/about/index.md

   Regardless of the problem at hand, I create **a custom theme** that closely aligns with the expressed needs.
 This approach simplifies the updates for your website and ensures an optimal compatibility with the newest versions of the **WordPress Core** and the plugins used.
 aboutSection6Title: "Static sites, a return to basics."
 aboutSection6Text: |
   Because they excel in terms of **speed** and **security**, I use **static site generators** to offer solutions that allow for a rapid deployment, all the while allowing for easy content updates and maintaining a clean code base.
-Thanks to **Gridsome** or **Eleventy**, it's possible to smoothly and afforably launch a website that stays flexible, remarkably fast and extremely lightweight.
+Thanks to **Eleventy**, it's possible to smoothly and afforably launch a website that stays flexible, remarkably fast and extremely lightweight.
 aboutBox3Title: "Methodology"
 aboutBox3Text: |
   I'm making use of my experience in **teamwork** and my penchant for effective **productivity methods** to deploy robust, developer-friendly, and maintainable code.